YaoAnbang/YaoAnbang.github.io/_pages/about.md

 =====

 + Eureka Award 2022, Top-1 Innovator of Intel Labs (had 10 PCT/US patent applications approved in a single quarter), 1 out of ~800 Research Scientists of Intel Labs
-+ 5 Intel China Quarterly Awards in 2017~2021, for great technical impacts to Intel China business
++ 6 Intel China Quarterly Awards in 2017~2022, for great technical impacts to Intel China business
-+ 1 Distinguished Invention Award in 2020, for strong merits to future Intel AI HW designs
++ 1 Outstanding Invention Award in 2020, for strong merits to future Intel AI HW designs
 + Intel Innovator 2018, 1 out of ~11800 Employees of Intel China, first and only winner employee of Intel China so far
 + Intel China Employee of the Year Award 2017
 + Top-1 Inventor of Intel Labs 2017 (had 34 PCT/US patent applications approved in a single year, and keeping the highest record so far), 1 out of ~800 Research Scientists of Intel Labs